KateMcGuane/static-website/README.md

 - readme-examples/milestone1-readme.md

 ### Code Used
 - I followed the format of the Love Running Walkthrough Project.
 This was to ensure best practice in creating my first interactive Front-End web application.
 -

 ### Content
 I wrote the majority of the content for the website myself.
-Credit is owed to the linked website owners, as I did take Who wrote the content for the website?
-Was it yourself - or have you made the site for someone and they specified what the site was to say?
-This is the best place to put this information.
+Credit is owed to the linked website owners.

 ###  Media
+- Favicon: I created the favicon with Canva.
+Their selection of artworks had more variety & compatibility for application as a favicon.

 If you have used any media on your site (images, audio, video etc) you can credit them here.
 I like to link back to the source where I found the media, and include where on the site the image is used.